TrellixVulnTeam/swahilipython_SCMU/Doc/library/smtpd.rst

    Create a new :class:`SMTPServer` object, which binds to local address *localaddr*.
 It will treat *remoteaddr* as an upstream SMTP relayer.
 Both *localaddr* and *remoteaddr* should be a :ref:`(host, port) <host_port>` tuple.
-The object inherits from :class:`asyncore.dispatcher`, and so will insert itself into :mod:`asyncore`'s event loop on instantiation.
+The object inherits kutoka :class:`asyncore.dispatcher`, and so will insert itself into :mod:`asyncore`'s event loop on instantiation.

    *data_size_limit* specifies the maximum number of bytes that will be